Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Detrimental Character Assignments

 * Each game has the option to enable "Detrimental Character Assignments".
 When enabled, it will restrict players in additional ways beyond the normal rules.
-* The characters are loosly based on [this post](https://boardgamegeek.com/thread/1688194/hanabi-characters-variant) from Sean McCarthy on the Board Game Geek forums.
+* The characters are loosely based on [this post](https://boardgamegeek.com/thread/1688194/hanabi-characters-variant) from Sean McCarthy on the Board Game Geek forums.
 * More information on the characters are listed on [a separate page](https://github.com/Zamiell/hanabi-live/tree/master/docs/CHARACTERS.md).

 #### Password-Protected Games